vikasprsd7/Unmask-the-emotions/README.md

 * Impact of Genre and Time: How does sentiment vary among different genres and release years?
 Are specific genres intrinsically linked to particular emotional expressions?
 Additionally, how has the emotional tenor of Netflix content evolved over time?
 * Application of Insights: In what ways can sentiment analysis be utilized to enhance user experience through personalized content recommendations, refine marketing strategies, or guide the creative process in content development?

-# Charting the Course: Methodology
+# Charting the Course: Our Methodology
 Our journey unfolds through a systematic approach:

 * Data Acquisition: The study begins with sourcing data from the publicly available Netflix dataset, providing comprehensive information on the platform’s shows and movies.